SiteAlert/sitealert-wordpress-plugin/readme.txt

 Checks to make sure you don't have too many spam comments.

 **Optional REST API**
 If you are a developer, this plugin integrates with the REST API.
-The endpoints can be enabled from the settings tab of the "WP Health" page in the tools menu.
+The endpoints can be enabled from the settings tab of the "SiteAlert" page in the tools menu.

 = Need more? =
 Check out our premium plans that includes: